shermanloan/scejson-doc/doc/appendix-history.md

 changes which may or may not be of interest to you.

 ## Release 2023-04-0
+* The [Account](module-account.md) module has been made available in this release.
+This module allows the calling application to query the account numbers and titles of all accounts defined in the `clients.set` file.
+If your solution does require setup file configuration services provided by J. L.
+  Sherman and Associates, Inc., then this module will be of minimal use to you.
 * The `Format` request object has been added to the [High Cost Mortgages (HCM)](module-hcm.md), [Higher Priced Mortgage Loans (HPML)](module-hpml.md), and all loan calculation modules.
 Please see the documentation in the chapters